artur-guniewicz/C_exercises/README.md

      32. add to list - 1
      33. add to list - 2
      34. operations on lists
+     35. operations on trees - including: add, three ways of print, rotate left and right, free

 More tasks will be added soon.